GRIB: modifying metadata

 print(e)

-'Key metadata.shortName not found in field'
+'Key metadata.level not found in field'

 If we want to keep a valid associated GRIB message in the modified field we need to call sync().
 This will create a new GRIB handle, update the relevant metadata in it and create a new field out of it.